What's true in showbiz also applies to ecommerce. In order to succeed, you must understand your audience.

 What Are Buyer Personas and Why Do They Matter?

 ‘Buyer persona’ is a common term in marketing speech.
-Marketers will often create fictional avatars—like a Digital Dave or a Savvy Spender Sue—alongside biographies to represent different types of people in their audience.
+Marketers will often create representations of their ideal customers—like a Digital Dave or a Savvy Spender Sue—alongside biographies to mimic different types of people in their audience.

-By knowing what each persona expects out of a product like yours, you can start to write content that resonates more deeply and identify the best marketing opportunities for your brand.
+By knowing what each persona expects out of a product like yours, you can start to create content (written, audio and/or visual) that resonates more deeply and identify the best marketing opportunities for your brand.
 Ultimately, personas help you to boost conversion rates.
 They help you to graduate from a one-size-fits-all approach and seize the opportunity that ecommerce presents, especially as online sales are skyrocketing to never-before-seen heights.

 Amazon Buyer Persona